codedthrillers/volume1/0103theAlternative.md

 And somebody wanted to do something else, if the condition was not satisfied.
 So, he needed a way of knowing if the `if` block was executed or not.

-And, as it was deep in the night (the time monsters appear), this was tiny dragon was born:
+And, as it was deep in the night (the time monsters appear), this tiny dragon was born:

 ```cs
 bool isHandeled = false;